fatemae/BinarySets_DSL/README.md

-# BinarySets-withAbstractClassesAndInterfaces-CS474
+# BinarySetsDSL-(Classes+Abstraction+Inheritence+scoping+controlStructure+ExceptionHandling)-CS474
 Fatema Engineeringwala - 675589901

 ## Brief Project Description
 A language for users of Set Theory to create and evaluate binary operations on sets along with classes, abstract classes , interfaces and its inheritance.
+This language also includes if-then-else control structure and exception handling where user can throw an exception and handle it in try-catch block.

 ## Instructions on Running Code
 `sbt compile` used to compile the code<br>